slamora/brackets-wiki/Brackets-Smoke-Tests.md

 1. Drag `events.jpg` back to the top working set
 1. Expand the css folder in the file tree and double click `phone.css`, `desktop.css` and `tablet.css` to open them to the working set.
 1. drag `specials.jpg` to the top of the working set, drop it then click on it again to open it and make it the current file.
-1. Switch back to brackets, split it and open enough files in each working set so that scroll bars are necessary
+1. Switch back to the brackets project, split it and open enough files in each working set so that scroll bars are necessary
 1. Make sure that you can scroll each view from top to bottom without any issues
 1. Drag a file from the bottom working set up into the top working set and verify that scrollbars appear on both views while dragging
 1. Grab the first file in the working set and verify you can drag it to the last position in the working set (scrolling will be necessary)